Uriel-SG/AgriMass/README.md

 3. **Design a professional email template** using a **free MailChimp account**
 4. **Copy the template in ***HTML*** format**
 5. **Run AgriMass**:
-   - If using your own mail server with your domain:
+   - If using your own mail server with your domain, remember to modify `agrimass.py` with your **smtp server** and your **server credentials**.
+After that, you are ready:
      ```bash
      python agrimass.py
      ```
-   - If using a Gmail account:
+   - If using a Gmail account, keep in mind that Gmail imposes a daily limit on sent emails.
+If this works for your needs, feel free to proceed:
      ```bash
      python agrimass_gmail.py
      ```
 6. **Enter your credentials**, email subject, and ***paste the HTML content of your MailChimp template***.
    *(If the terminal warns you about a long input, just proceed and confirm.)*
-7. Press Enter... and **BOOM!
-Your emails are sent.**
+7. Press Enter... and ***BOOM!
+Your emails are sent.***

 🎉 **Simple, fast, and free!**